DestyNova/advent_of_code_2022/25/README.md

 ## Thoughts

 I had a great time this year, even though I didn't score well (highest part 2 ranking was 1208 on day 10).
 Last year the theme for me was a combination of "how and when to use dynamic programming" and "help, how do you mutate state properly in Haskell??".
-This year planning graph search was a strong theme, showing up in at lesat 3 of the puzzles (16, 19 and 24).
+This year planning graph search was a strong theme, showing up in at least 3 of the puzzles (16, 19 and 24).

 Looking forward to getting back to the 2015 puzzles -- I'll probably continue this pattern of switching between Nim and Picat since that was quite enjoyable.
 For the 2016 set I might try learning something new and weird like BQN.